Find out which countries are welcoming US tourists back - KRDO

 St. Kitts and Nevis

-This Caribbean island federation reopened on October 31.
+UPDATE: This Caribbean island federation reopened on October 31.
 You must fill out a Travel Authorization Form before arrival and upload a negative Covid-19 PCR test result taken 72 hours or less before you start your trip.
-Travelers staying seven nights or less must have a second PCR test 72 hours before leaving on hotel property.
+You must stay on approved hotel property for your first seven days.
+You must take another test on day 7 of your visit if you’re staying longer.
+If it’s negative, you can move about on a limited basis.
+For stays of 14 days or longer, a third test is required.
+Additional information: US Embassy.

 St. Lucia

-Note: UPDATE: Visitors 11 and older to these sun-kissed islands must have a negative Covid-19 PCR test result no more than five days old before arrival.
-Once you have the negative result, you can apply for a Bahamas Travel Health Visa here, where you must opt in for Covid-19 health insurance.
-You must also take a rapid test on day 5 unless you’re leaving.
-Get updates on the islands’ travel website and on the US Embassy website.
-UPDATE: US citizens must complete an online form and submit it 24 hours before travel, the US Embassy says.
-You must present a valid negative Covid-19 PCR test result, taken within 72 hours of arrival.
-As the US is designated a high-risk country, you must still quarantine at an approved hotel or resort until you get a second test and negative result.
-You must also wear an electronic tracking bracelet.
-Find out more at the Visit Barbados website.